Country Profile: Atlantic Ocean

 Government

-The name "Atlantic Ocean" derives from the ancient Greek term Atlantis thalassa, meaning "Sea of Atlas."
-This etymology reflects the historical significance and geographic identity of the ocean.
+The term "Atlantic" derives from the ancient Greek phrase Atlantis thalassa, meaning "Sea of Atlas," highlighting its historical significance in maritime navigation and trade governance.

 Environment